IBM/mas-tas-appconnect-flows/README.md

  <details><summary><b>App Connect</b></summary>

-### You should have access to an instance of App Connect with a deployed instance of a Designer
+### Access to an instance of App Connect with a deployed instance of a Designer is required.

-You will need to create two accounts from the 'Catalog' tab in order to connect the applications.
+Two accounts are need to be created from the 'Catalog' tab in order to connect the applications.

 Once all of the connectors have loaded, type in 'http' to find the HTTP Application.

 <img src="/Pics/App-Connect-Catalog.jpeg">

-If this is your first account, select 'Connect' to begin setting up the initial HTTP account.
-If this is not your first account, make sure to take note if there are any other generic account names present because the number of the one you create will depend on what has already been created.
-App Connect creates an account with a generic name in sequential order (Example: if Account 1 and Account 2 are present, your new account will be Account 3).
+If this is the first account, select 'Connect' to begin setting up the initial HTTP account.
+If this is not the first account, make sure to take note if there are any other generic account names present because the number of the one created will depend on what has already been created.
+App Connect creates an account with a generic name in sequential order (Example: if Account 1 and Account 2 are present, the new account will be Account 3).

 See the below table for credentials: